-Everyone knows that hydrangeas are hot, hot, hot.
-But have you ever thought about where breeding is taking hydrangeas?
+Everyone knows that hydrangea are hot, hot, hot.

 Everyone knows that hydrangea are hot, hot, hot.
 But have you ever thought about where breeding is taking hydrangeas?
 For a better part of the United States the answer may be improved hardiness and more reliable flowering.
 French Hydrangea -Hydrangea macrophylla is notorious its hit and miss flowering.
 This mysterious lack of flowers lies in the flower buds.
 The flower buds are formed in early autumn and are over-wintered.
 If the buds are damaged by an early autumn frost, low winter temperatures, a late spring frost or by an untimely pruning, the plant will not flower.
 As the gardening public (and garden centers operators) begin to understand that French hydrangeas are not reliable bloomers, they're going to be looking for a hydrangea that is hardy and reliable.

 Hardy hydrangea - Hydrangea paniculata may just be the plant everyone's been looking for.
-It's a very hardy plant (USDA zone 4) and unlike the French hydrangea, Hydrangea paniculata forms its buds in early summer just before it blooms in mid-summer.
-This slight difference in morphology ensures loads of reliable flowers.
+It's a very hardy plant (USDA zone 4) and forms its buds in early summer just before it blooms in mid-summer.
 The flowers which appear in July or August make great cut flowers or can be easily dried to create lovely arrangements.
 Growing this hydrangea couldn't be easier.
 Plant it in full sun and watch it grow.
 It's adaptable to a wide range of soils and has no serious pests.
 For extra large flowers, plants can be cut back very hard in early spring.

-Limelight Without a doubt the best looking plant in my garden right now is Limelight Hydrangea (Hydrangea paniculata ‘Limelight’).
+Limelight Without a doubt the best looking plant in my garden right now is Limelight Hydrangea.
 When I first saw this plant in the Netherlands, my initial reaction was “Cool a hydrangea with soft green flowers, ... but wouldn’t pink be ever better.
-After getting the plant back to the U.S. and watching the plant grow, and watching people’s reaction to the plant (especially the response from women), I began to realize that this was one very special plant.
-After growing the plant for six years I’ve come to realize that this plant is was one in a million.
+After getting the plant back to the U.S., watching the plant grow, and watching people’s reaction to the plant, I began to realize that this was one very special plant.
+After growing the plant for six years I’ve come to realize that this plant is one in a million.

 Limelight was developed by world renowned plantsman Pieter Zwijnenburg.
 Pieter and his wife Anja own a nursery in Boskoop, Netherlands.
-Pieter received the Pennsylvania Horticulture Society’s Gold Medal Award this spring in Chicago.
-It was a well deserved award because Pieter is a very special person and Limelight is a very special plant.
+Pieter received the Pennsylvania Horticulture Society’s Gold Medal Award for this very special plant.

-By Tim Wood All rights reserved © Spring Meadow Nursery, Inc.
+By Tim Wood All rights reserved © Spring Meadow Nursery